-WHO MAY USE UNIVERSITY PARKING LOTS
+WHO MAY USE UNIVERSITY PARKING LOTS?

-Eligibility for parking in university parking lots is normally limited to students, faculty, administrators, and staff with valid permits.
+University parking lot use is normally limited to students, faculty, administrators, and staff with valid permits.
 Resident first-year and sophomore students are not permitted vehicles on campus.

-WHAT IF I HAVE TO BRING A CAR WITHOUT A PERMIT
+WHAT IF I HAVE A PERMIT BUT NEED TO BRING A CAR WITHOUT A PERMIT?

-If you have a permit but must bring a car without a permit, such as rental car, family car, etc., you must stop by the parking office or police desk (open 24/7) for a temporary parking pass when you arrive on campus.
-If you need the temporary pass for longer than a day you must provide the license plate number of the vehicle.
+If you have a permit but must bring a car without a permit, such as a rental car, family car, etc., you must stop by the parking office or police desk (open 24/7) for a temporary parking pass when you arrive on campus.
+If you need a temporary pass for longer than a day, you must provide the license plate number of the vehicle.

-WHAT CAN HAPPEN IF I HAVE A CAR ON CAMPUS WITHOUT A PERMIT
+WHAT CAN HAPPEN IF I HAVE A CAR ON CAMPUS WITHOUT A PERMIT ?

-Any vehicle parked university property without being registered, and displaying a permit may be ticketed and/or towed at owner's expense.
+Any vehicle parked on University property without being registered and displaying a permit may be ticketed and/or towed at the owner's expense.

-WHERE WAS MY VEHICLE TOWED
+WHERE WAS MY VEHICLE TOWED?

-The University of Scranton uses Kelly Towing as its towing contractor.
+The University uses Kelly Towing as its towing contractor.
 Located at 736 So Main Ave, Scranton, PA 18504.
-Individuals are advised to contact Kelly Towing at (570) 941-2480 before attempting to retrieve their vehicles to confirm someone will be in the office and available to release the vehicle.
+Individuals are advised to contact Kelly Towing at (570) 941-2480 before attempting to retrieve their vehicles to confirm that someone will be in the office and available to release the vehicle.

-WHAT SHOULD I DO IF I HAVE TO REPLACE MY PERMIT
+WHAT SHOULD I DO IF I HAVE TO REPLACE MY PERMIT?